Juankkar/Tortugas_La_Tahonilla/Results_TFG.md

 * *Eretmochelys imbricata* (hawksbill turtle): 1
 * *Lepidochelys olivacea* (Olive ridley turtle): 1

 We did a biometric study of the turtles.
-First, We used the carapace curved length (what is known by "CCL").
+First, We used the Curved of the caparace longitude (what is known by "CCL").
 Some authors (*Liria-Lozoa et al., 2018*) have used this parameter to determined the state of their lifecycle (more likely for the loggerheads and green turtles).

 What we saw was that, approximatly 90% of the loggerhead turtles were juveniles.
 In case of the green turtle; the sample was too small in order to take some good conclusions.